alianjo/lxcterramox/README.md

 #### you can name your user anything you want
 #### you can also do all of this steps in the browser at ```https://<proxmox-ip>:8006``` as well
 #### I perfer doing it in command line
-#### login to your Proxmox machine and run these following commands and do not forget to replace <USER> and <PASSWORD> with your values
+#### connect to your Proxmox machine and run these following commands and do not forget to replace <USER> and <PASSWORD> with your values
 ```
 pveum role add TerraformProv -privs "VM.Allocate VM.Clone VM.Config.CDROM VM.Config.CPU VM.Config.Cloudinit VM.Config.Disk VM.Config.HWType VM.Config.Memory VM.Config.Network VM.Config.Options VM.Monitor VM.Audit VM.PowerMgmt Datastore.AllocateSpace Datastore.Audit"
 pveum user add <USER>@pve --password <PASSWORD>